Natural Alternative Therapies

 9. Stretching

-Some would claim stretching is not an easy way like I promised, but I consider it to be because it’s fun.
+Some would claim stretching is not an easy way to boost blood flow, but I consider it to be because it’s fun.

-Any stretch (meaning you don’t have to become a master in Yoga) will boost your circulation immediately.
+Any stretch (you don’t have to become a master in Yoga) will boost your circulation immediately.

 Get up at work or at home and do some stretches.
 Imagine you’re a cat and you’ve just woken up (again) from a long sleep.

-Breathe and enjoy that amazing and relaxing feeling of just stretching for fun.
+Breathe and enjoy that fantastic and relaxing feeling of just stretching for fun.
 Not to lose weight, not to work out, not for anything.
 Just for fun.

-👉You can see stretching exercises for leg circulation.
+You can see stretching exercises for leg circulation HERE.

 10. Inversion Therapy